friendly-bits/geoip-shell/README.md

   - if you prefer to fetch the ip lists from a specific source, add `-u <source>` to the arguments
   - to block or allow specific ports, use `-p <tcp|udp>:<block|allow>:<ports>`.
 This option may be used twice in one command to specify ports for both tcp and udp
-  - to exclude certain trusted subnets on the internet from geoip blocking, add `-t "<subnets_list>"` to the arguments
+  - to exclude certain trusted ip addresses or subnets on the internet from geoip blocking, add `-t <"[trusted_ips]">` to the arguments
   - if your machine uses nftables and has enough memory, consider installing with the `-e` option (for "performance")
   - if your distro (or you) have enabled automatic nftables/iptables rules persistence, you can disable the built-in cron-based persistence feature by adding the `-n` (for no-persistence) option when running the -install script.
   - if for some reason you need to install the suite in strictly non-interactive mode, you can call the install script with the `-z` option which will avoid asking the user any questions and will fail if required config is incomplete or invalid.